At a Glance

 Street Life

-Look out too for the bars, Jellyfish, Green Bar and Beach Babe/Island Boy, which itself sits at the front of the clothes shops of the old Laluna guesthouse.
-Mordi and Fuggi, has two outlets, whilst the stylish looking Thai fusion restaurant, Khao Kwan, owned and run by Yaa (formely owner of Blue Lagoon Cooking School, itself now closed) has a glowing reputation.
+Look out too for the bars, Jellyfish, Green Bar and Beach Babe/Island Boy and another evening street food area (also with bars), Ploen Phung Eco Garden.
+Mordi and Fuggi, has two outlets, whilst the stylish looking Thai fusion restaurant, Khao Kwan, owned and run by Yaa (formerly owner of Blue Lagoon Cooking School, itself now closed) has a glowing reputation.

-M & M Guesthouse, complete with its late night bar and The Stage (same owners as Gajapuri), smart rooms off two wooden decked swimming pools, share this section with another beer bar, Red Monkey.
-Restaurants include the middle European style, Bananas and opposite them, the BBQ at your table, Krung Kra Ta.
+M & M Guesthouse, complete with its late night bar behind a Smash Burger outlet at the front and The Stage (same owners as Gajapuri), smart rooms off two wooden decked swimming pools, share this section with another beer bar, Red Monkey and the middle European style restaurant, Bananas.
+Opposite them, Chang Thai Kitchen is an open air area offering live music, food stalls and tap beer.

-To complete the picture, there’s another couple of ganja shops, as well as P. Joom Gym, recently moved here from the now defunct BB Lonely Beach and a branch of Lotus’s.
+To complete the picture, there’s another couple of ganja shops and a branch of Lotus’s.

 Resorts by The Sea